Is There a “Right” Way to Choose a Sake Cup?

 Our Role: Setting the Table for You to Choose

-At TSURU-IPPUKU, our role is to help you find the sake cup that feels just right for you.
+At TSURU-IPPUKU, a Kyoto sake ware shop, our role is to help you find the sake cup that feels just right for you.

 There’s no right way to enjoy sake—just the way that makes you smile.